 Depreciation and Basis

 While you own your investment property, the tax code lets you claim a small portion of its cost basis every year as a depreciation write-off.
-Depreciation is an accounting tool that simulates the gradual deterioration of buildings.
-If you sell it for more than the depreciated value, though, the IRS will want you to return a portion of the money that you saved by claiming depreciation.
+Depreciation is an accounting tool that simulates the decline in value that accompanies the gradual deterioration of buildings (although in recent years, almost all property has actually gained value over time).
+When you sell it for more than the depreciated value, the IRS will want you to return a portion of the money that you saved by claiming depreciation.
 To properly calculate your capital gains liability, you will need to total all of the depreciation that you were legally entitled to claim, whether or not you actually claimed it.

 Calculating Tax Liability

 You owe capital gains taxes on the difference between your adjusted cost basis and your net selling price.
 If you, for example, sell your apartment building for $1.95 million and pay $105,000 in commission and $8,700 in closing costs, your net selling price is $1.8363 million.
 Subtracting your $1.1815 million cost basis gives you a taxable capital gain of $654,800.
 In addition, if you sell for a profit you will have to pay depreciation recapture taxes on all of your accumulated depreciation.
 If you claimed $320,000 in depreciation while you owned your building, you need to pay depreciation recapture tax on the all of the $320,000.
 If you sell for a loss, you will pay recapture tax on the difference between your net selling price and your depreciated basis.
 For example, if you sold the building for $925,000, you would have a capital loss, but since your depreciated basis would be $861,500 ($1.1815 million minus $320,000), you would pay recapture tax on the $63,500 difference.